M4G1C14N5/Football-Analytics-Engine/README.md

 #### The Solution

 Switched to a **Cloudflare Tunnel (Cloudflared)**, which creates a secure, outbound "wormhole" from the server to Cloudflare's edge.

-#### Cloudflare Setup

-1. **Tunnel Creation**: Created the `FAE_tunnel` in the Cloudflare Zero Trust dashboard
-2. **Connector**: Successfully ran a Connector on the server to link it to the tunnel
-3. **Published Application Route**: Configured a Published Application Route (modern version of a Public Hostname) to map `fae.camuedlabs.org` directly to the dashboard container on port 8501
-4. **DNS Optimization**: No need to manually create A records or expose home IP address; Cloudflare handles DNS routing automatically through the tunnel
+Configured and published application route (`fae.camuedlabs.org`).
+Nginx is no longer needed since cloudfare alse takes care of reverse proxy.

 ## File Structure